wazedde/ucom/README.md

 Usage: ucom [OPTIONS] [COMMAND]

 Commands:
-  list      Lists installed Unity versions [aliases: l] info      Displays project information [aliases: i] check     Checks the Unity website for updates to the project's version [aliases: c] new       Creates a new Unity project and Git repository, defaulting to the latest installed Unity version
-                [aliases: n]
-  open      Opens a specified Unity project in the Unity Editor [aliases: o] build     Builds a specified Unity project [aliases: b] run       Runs Unity with specified arguments, defaulting to the latest installed Unity version [aliases: r] template  Prints the specified template to standard output help      Print this message or the help of the given subcommand(s)
+  list   Lists installed Unity versions [aliases: l] info   Displays project information [aliases: i] check  Checks the Unity website for updates to the project's version [aliases: c] new    Creates a new Unity project and Git repository, defaulting to the latest-installed Unity version [aliases: n] open   Opens a specified Unity project in the Unity Editor [aliases: o] build  Builds a specified Unity project [aliases: b] test   Runs tests in the Project [aliases: t] run    Runs Unity with specified arguments, defaulting to the latest-installed Unity version [aliases: r] add    Adds a helper script or configuration file to the project cache  Handles caching for downloaded Unity release data help   Print this message or the help of the given subcommand(s)

 Options:
   -D, --disable-color  Disables colored output